ManwhoreDev/CoomersGuide.github.io/README.md

 # /aidg/ Community Guides

 A repository hosting several guides, written by /aidg/ community.
-If you wish add yours, please, open an issue.
+If you wish to add yours, please, open an issue.

 ## List of currentry hosted guides:
 * A Coomer's Guide to AI Dungeon